aimeerivers/aimeerivers.github.io/_posts/2022-06-19-copenhagen-lightrail-glostrup.md

 ![Glostrup hospital](/assets/images/lightrail/glostrup/hospital.jpg)

-Still looking South down Norde Ringvej, I believe this is where a stop will be built for Glostrup Hospital.
+Still looking South down Norde Ringvej, i believe this is where a stop will be built for Glostrup Hospital.
 It is incredible how much they have had to widen the road, as they no doubt will have to for the entire 28km route of the new lightrail.

 From the same spot, now looking North: